Instamojo/instamojo-csharp/README.md

 Related support article: [How Do I Get My Client ID And Client Secret?](https://support.instamojo.com/hc/en-us/articles/212214265-How-do-I-get-my-Client-ID-and-Client-Secret-)

-## Multitenency
+## Multitenancy
-As of now, **MULTITENENCY IS NOT SUPPORTED** by this wrapper which means you will not be able to use this wrapper in a single application with multiple Instamojo accounts.
+As of now, **MULTITENANCY IS NOT SUPPORTED** by this wrapper which means you will not be able to use this wrapper in a single application with multiple Instamojo accounts.
 The call to `InstamojoImplementation.getApi()` returns a singleton object of class `Instamojo` with the given CLIENT_ID and CLIENT_SECRET, and will always return the same object even when called multiple times (even with a different CLIENT_ID and CLIENT_SECRET).

 ## End Points
 ### Test URLs